★★★★★ 5.0 · 300+ Google reviews | Voted “Best Chiropractor” 2021–2026

 How long does neck pain take to get better?

-Simple muscular neck pain often eases within a few weeks of care, while whiplash and disc-related pain can take longer.
-After your exam we’ll give you a realistic timeline and re-evaluate as you progress.
+Simple muscular neck pain often eases within a few weeks of care, while nerve- or disc-related pain can take longer.
+After your exam we’ll give you a realistic timeline and re-evaluate as you progress — no long-term contracts.

 Is it safe to have my neck adjusted?